-This Item examines the key aspects of your senior leaders' responsibilities.
+This item examines the key aspects of your senior leaders' responsibilities.
 It examines how your senior leaders set and communicate the organisation's vision and values and how they practice these values.
-It focuses on your senior leaders' actions to create a sustainable, high-performing organisation with a business and customer focus.
+It focuses on your senior leaders' actions to create a sustainable, high-performing organisation with a business, customer, and community focus.

-- Senior leaders' central role in setting values and directions, communicating, creating and balancing value for all stakeholders, and creating an organisational bias for action are the focus of this Item.
+- Senior leaders' central role in setting values and directions, communicating, creating and balancing value for all stakeholders, and creating an organisational focus on action are key elements of this item.
 Success requires a strong orientation to the future and a commitment to improvement, innovation, and organisational sustainability.
-Increasingly, this requires creating an environment for empowerment, agility, and learning. - In highly respected organisations, senior leaders are committed to developing the organisation's future leaders and to recognising and rewarding contributions by members of the workforce.
+Increasingly, this requires creating an environment for empowerment, agility, and learning. - In highly respected organisations, senior leaders are committed to establishing a culture of customer engagement, to developing the organisation's future leaders, and to recognising and rewarding contributions by members of the workforce.
 Senior leaders enhance their personal leadership skills.
 They participate in organisational learning, in the development of future leaders, in succession planning, and in recognition opportunities and events that celebrate the workforce.
 Development of future leaders might include personal mentoring or participation in leadership development courses.